Eden Valley Villages

 The village church, St Michael, sits on land where an earlier church and a nunnery were.
 It is a rebuilding of 1872.
 The church is made up of a nave and chancel.
 A small square tower at the north-west end has been demolished.

 Inside the church are a Norman pillar piscina and effigies dating back to the early 15th century.
 The churchyard is set off by a lych-gate.
 Walks and fishing are available in the area.
 Near the village is a set of stone circles, Broomrigg Plantation, dating from the early Bronze Age.
-The remains?four red sandstone stones in an arc, a low henge bank, and cairn circles?are located in a forest.
+The remains of four red sandstone stones in an arc, a low henge bank, and cairn circles are located in a forest.

 Ainstable was the site of a Benedictine convent (the manor of "Nunnery").
 This is said to date from the reign of William Rufus.
 However, Pevsner says that "the earliest reference is 1200.
 The nuns were so harassed by the Scots that in 1480 they had to reinvent their own charter, spuriously dating their foundation to 1089 and William Rufus."
 After the closure of the monasteries, the convent building became a private home, held for many years by the Aglionby family.